trostalski/fhan/README.md

 # Fhan

-Fhan is a small [FHIR](https://www.hl7.org/fhir/overview.html) query client with a focus on usability.
+Fhan is a small [FHIR](https://www.hl7.org/fhir/overview.html) query client with a focus on performance and usability.

 ```python
 from fhan.client import Client